 Pension plan sponsors need all the elements of their financial policies to hold together in a cohesive way as well.
 The pension hurdle rate is a straightforward concept that helps plans and plan sponsors keep a steady hand on the financial controls as they navigate the challenges of pension risk and financial management.

+This material is intended to provide only general educational information and market commentary.
 Views and opinions expressed herein are as of February 2020 and may change based on market and other conditions.
 The material contained here is confidential and intended for the person to whom it has been delivered and may not be reproduced or distributed.
 The material is for informational purposes only and is not intended as a solicitation to buy or sell any securities or other financial instrument or to provide any investment advice or service.
 Legal & General Investment Management America, Inc. does not guarantee the timeliness, sequence, accuracy or completeness of information included.
 Past performance should not be taken as an indication or guarantee of future performance and no representation, express or implied, is made regarding future performance.

 We have more blogs to share